Is a phonon excitation of a superfluid Bose gas a Goldstone boson?: Origin of the degeneracy of the ground state of an infinite Bose gas, the method of quasi-averages, and the -theorem

-Bogoliubov supposed that the source of statistical degeneracy for an infinite system of spinless bosons (interacting or free) is different, namely, this is the conservation law for the number of particles or, equivalently, the invariance of the Hamiltonian under the $U(1)$ rotation (\ref{16}) (according to the Noether theorem, such an invariance leads to the conservation of the number of particles).
-We now verify this idea for an ideal gas, using an approach similar to Bogoliubov's one, but with a simpler $\delta\hat{H}(\varphi)$.
-For the unperturbed Hamiltonian
+Bogoliubov supposed that the source of statistical degeneracy for an infinite system of spinless bosons (interacting or free) is different, namely, this is the conservation law for the number of particles or, equivalently, the invariance of the Hamiltonian under the $U(1)$ rotation (\ref{16}), (\ref{16p}) (according to the Noether theorem, such an invariance leads to the conservation of the number of particles).
+We now verify this idea for an ideal gas using an approach similar to Bogoliubov's, but allowing for a more general structure of the operator $\hat{\acute{a}}_{0}$.